ijlee2/prettier-plugin-ember-hbs-tag/README.md

 ## Why use this package?

 Until now, Ember developers had to use [`ember-template-lint-plugin-prettier`](https://github.com/ember-template-lint/ember-template-lint-plugin-prettier) to format their `*.hbs` files.
 This is a bit strange, because Prettier natively supports `*.hbs` since May 2021.

 The plugin also poses a few issues:

 - It uglifies code inside an `hbs` tag (i.e. wrong indentations in rendering tests, Storybook stories).
 - It needs to dynamically load `prettier` and use a hook from `ember-template-lint` to format `*.hbs`.
 There's risk because `ember-template-lint` still uses CJS, while `prettier` has moved to ESM.
 - Prettier recommends not running `prettier` through a linter plugin.
-In January 2025, Ember CLI removed `eslint-plugin-prettier` and `stylelint-prettier` from its blueprints, in order to better separate formatting from linting.
+In January 2025, Ember CLI removed `eslint-plugin-prettier` and `stylelint-prettier` from its blueprints, in order to separate formatting and linting.

 In short, what we're missing is a Prettier plugin to format `hbs` tags.

 > [!TIP]
 >
 > Use [`prettier-plugin-ember-template-tag`](https://github.com/ember-tooling/prettier-plugin-ember-template-tag/) to format `<template>` tags.
-You'll find out below how to use both plugins.
+You can find out below how to set up both plugins.

 ## Installation

 1. In `package.json`, replace `ember-template-lint-plugin-prettier` with `prettier-plugin-ember-hbs-tag`.
-Update the scripts to separate linting and formatting.
+Update the scripts to separate formatting and linting.

     <details>